scipion-em/docs/docs/user/tutorials/modelBuilding/090-flexibleFit.rst

 ----------------------------

 At this point we wonder about the optimal steps to follow in the refinement process.
-Should we have to use first, then , then ?, or maybe, with a different and , should we start with the automatic refinement and then go to the manual one?
+Should we have to use *Coot* first, then *PHENIX*, then *Refmac*?, or maybe, with a different *map* and *model*, should we start with the automatic refinement and then go to the interactive one?
 The right answer is that there is no a unique answer.
 The strategies and the number of steps of refinement might differ and the only requirement is that the next step in refinement should generate a better structure than the previous one.
-This premise requires to apply common validation criteria to assess the progressive improvement of our .
+This premise requires to apply common validation criteria to assess the progressive improvement of our *model*.